test-kitchen/kitchen-dokken/README.md

 container named `chef-<version>`.
 This makes `/opt/chef` available for mounting by other containers.

-When talking to a local Docker host (over a socket), The driver then creates and bind mounts a sandbox directory to `/opt/kitchen`.
+When talking to a local Docker host (over a socket), The driver creates and bind mounts a sandbox directory to `/opt/kitchen`.
 This prevents of from having to "upload" the test data.